 - Demoliton - pulling out that old kitchen / bathrooms ( get your plumber and electrician in first to disconnect!)

 - Installing insulation - the fiberglass or wool batts

 - Installation of blinds and curtains

-4. Don't move anything unnecessarily
+4. Don't move electrical or plumbing unnecessarily

 The unseen cost when renovating

 Sinks, stoves or toilets can cost money to move - so don't move them if you can avoid it.